FAQ: What Is ISO 9001?

 ISO 9001 is the international standard that specifies requirements for a quality management system (QMS).
 One testament to its popularity and enduring effectiveness: more than 1 million organizations around the world are currently certified to ISO 9001 standards.

-But what is ISO 9001?
+But what does ISO 9001 mean for businesses?
 Let’s take a closer look:

 • ISO 9001 standard is a basic set of principles that define best practices for efficient processes and competent people to consistently deliver a good product or service.

 • ISO 9001 provides guidance and systemic tools for companies and organizations to ensure their goods and services consistently meet customer needs and expectations for quality.

 • ISO 9001 boosts efficiency, optimises quality, improves customer satisfaction, elevates staff motivation and allows for sustainable performance improvement.

 • ISO 9001 framework can be applied to virtually any service or manufacturing process.

 Professional business management consultants who implement the ISO 9001 standard are continually providing feedback to ISO’s technical committees and advisory groups – this allows the standard to be regularly reviewed and improved, including the current iteration launched September 2015.

 ISO/TC 176 is the committee officially responsible for ISO 9001 review, development and improvement.
 In 2012, the committee celebrated 25 years of implementing ISO 9001 and embarked on an ambitious effort to thoroughly review and improve their QSM model.
 This effort included integrating the newest, most effective QSM principles developed since ISO 9001’s debut.